adrianberski/Fundamentals_of_Data_Analysis/Project/README.md

 *I have been coding since January 2020.
 This is my 3rd and 4th project and efforts.
 The repository contains tasks and project for Fundamentals of Data Analysis module.*
 This project perform and explain simple linear regression using Pythonon the powerproduction dataset available on repository.

+# Particular project`s description
+In this project I performed and explained simple linear regression using Python on the powerproduction dataset available on the repository.
+The goal is to accurately predict wind turbine power output from wind speed values using the data set as a basis.

 # Python version